 - Artifacts: Students will be required to complete various artifacts demonstrating bilingual competencies in SPSY 6410, SPSY 5900, and SPSY 6915.
 Some of these artifacts will be beyond what is expected of other students in the course who are not enrolled in this concentration program.
-Information about these artifacts will be provided to you with the syllabus for the class at the beginning of the semester. - Language Proficiency Evaluation: Students are required to complete and pass a language proficiency evaluation given Spanish.
+Information about these artifacts will be provided to you with the syllabus for the class at the beginning of the semester. - Language Proficiency Evaluation: Students are required to complete and pass a language proficiency evaluation given in another language besides English.
+If this is done in Spanish, the evaluation is conducted by Dr. Harris.
+If it is not conducted in Spanish, Dr. Harris finds a bilingual school psychologist or psychologist to conduct the evaluation in that language.
 The evaluation covers oral, listening, reading, comprehension, and writing skills specially surrounding activities you will be doing as a bilingual school psychologist.
-Students are required to take the language proficiency evaluation before December 1st of their third year in the program; however, students are encouraged to take this evaluation earlier in the program if possible.
+Students are required to take the language proficiency evaluation before December 1st of their second year in the program; however, students are encouraged to take this evaluation earlier in the program if possible.
 Students are allowed to retake this evaluation up to two times.
 Please contact Dr. Harris when you are ready to take this evaluation.